practicingruby/practicing-ruby-paid/posts/v5/004-service-apis.md

 </li>
 ```

-And here is another way that is also compatible:
+And this is another way that is also compatible:

 ```html
 <li class="message even">